 For composite over-wrapped pressurized hardware, the liner is the fluid permeation barrier.

-For composite over-wrapped pressurized hardware, the boss area can be primarily designed by shear and not by pressure loads.
+For composite over-wrapped pressurized hardware, the boss area can be primarily designed by shear.

 For CPV and CPS, the composite wall itself is considered as the fluid permeation barrier.